Kanmani (TV series)

 Kanmani is an Indian Tamil-language soap opera directed by P. Selvam and produced by Home Movie Makers.
 It aired on Sun TV from 22 October 2018 to 28 November 2020.
 It starred Sanjeev and Leesha Eclairs.

-The story follows Kannan (Sanjeev) who is in love with his niece Soundarya (Leesha Eclairs).
-After many misunderstandings and breakup with her boyfriend Akash (Jishnu Menon) and family rivalries, they become married and the family reconciles.
+The story follows Kannan (Sanjeev) who is in love with his niece Soundarya (Leesha).
+After many misunderstandings and breakup with her boyfriend Akash (Jishnu Menon) and family rivalries, they get married and the family reconciles.

 Plot

 Soundarya returns from a work-study program in Russia to seek her parents' approval to marry Akash.
 She asks help from her uncle Kannan, who has secretly loved her since he was a child, but he misunderstands her and they become engaged.
 When Kannan realizes the truth, he prioritizes Soundarya's happiness and walks out on their wedding day, becoming ostracized by the family.
 Kannan later explains and arrangements are made for Soundarya and Akash's wedding.

 Akash's mother arrives for the wedding and forbids Kannan from attending.
 Kannan pleads to be allowed to perform the murai maman (literally 'method uncle') seer tradition, but he is thrown out of the wedding hall.
 Soundarya convinces Kannan to return but Akash's mother threatens to drink poison.
 Akash leaves with his mother, stopping the wedding.
 The tensions cause Soundarya's father Dharmadurai to suffer a heart attack; while he undergoes surgery, Soundarya apologizes to the family.
 Avoiding Akash, Soundarya tries to overcome her depression by working as a marketing manager at a dairy, but Akash unexpectedly joins the same company.

 To escape a thug's threats, elderly farmer Veeraiyan moves to the village with his two daughters.
 One of them, Muthuselvi, falls in love with Kannan while he helps the family.
 She is unable to reveal this and becomes unhappy with Kannan's efforts to arrange her marriage.
 Soundraya's brothers-in-law (i.e.: the husbands of her sisters) hate Muthuselvi and spread rumours that Muthuselvi is in a relationship with Kannan to ruin her reputation.
 Angered at this malice, Kannan declares that he will marry Muthuselvi, who is overjoyed until she realizes that Kannan could never abandon his love for Soundarya.
 Muthuselvi tries to further ruin her own reputation so that Kannan will leave her to be with Soundarya.

 Kumaresan, one of Soundraya's brothers-in-law, impregnates one of the village concubines who extorts money from him to keep it a secret.
 Struggling to make the payments, Kumaresan steals the jewels that Kannan had bought for Muthuselvi wedding.
 The concubine's relative reveals the whole sordid affair while selling the jewels, leading Dharmadurai to confront Kumaresan.
 Dharmadurai's heart falters and Kumaresan keeps him from his heart medication, resulting in his death.